 Boy Scout Curbside Collection

 Boy Scout Troop 337 will be collecting Christmas trees door-to-door and delivering them to a compost site on Saturday, January 4, 2020 for a fee of $10.
 This event will help raise funds for the troop’s annual operating expenses and camp scholarships along with providing a service to residents in disposing of their trees properly and conveniently.
 To take advantage of this service, you must sign up for it by Saturday, December 28, 2019.

 Email Troop 337 at firstname.lastname@example.org with your name, address, and phone number, and they will provide you with any further details.

 Please Note: The Boy Scout collection is not a Carver County program.
 For more information on the program, please contact Boy Scout Troop 337.

 The following cities offer no charge Christmas tree recycling options to their residents.

-Residents can drop off trees at the City of Cologne Public Works garage, 304 Louis St W (roll-off box south of the Cologne City Public Works garage) from December 26th through January 9th.
+Residents can drop off trees at the City of Cologne Public Works garage, 304 Louis St W (roll-off box south of the Cologne City Public Works garage) through Friday, January 17, 2020.

 Residents can drop off trees at the City of Mayer yard waste site.
 Visit the Rural Recycling Drop-Off Site page for hours and location.